-Competency Determination (CD)

-Students in Grade 10 will be taking a competency test (MCAS) mandated by the Education Reform Act of 1993.
+SPECIALIZED GRADUATION REQUIREMENTS Competency Determination (CD) Students in Grade 10 will be taking a competency test (MCAS) mandated by the Education Reform Act of 1993.
 The passing of this test in English, Mathematics and Science/Technology by students is a prerequisite for graduation from high school.
-Students must satisfy the following conditions in English Language Arts, Mathematics, and Science to earn a competency determination:

-- 1. Meet or exceed the score of 472 on the Gr.
+Students must satisfy the following conditions in English Language Arts, Mathematics, and Science to earn a competency determination: - 1.
+Meet or exceed the score of 472 on the Gr.
 10 English Language Arts and 486 on the Math MCAS tests; or - 2.
 Meet the score of 455-471 on the Gr.
 10 English Language Arts and 469-485 on the Mathematics grade 10 MCAS tests and fulfill the requirements of an Educational Proficiency Plan and - 3.
 Meet or exceed the score of 220 in Science/Technology (STE)

-My Career and Academic Plan (MyCAP)

-There has been a large shift in the industry for college and career planning to begin in elementary and middle school.
+The Hopkins Advisory Program There has been a large shift in the industry for college and career planning to begin in elementary and middle school.
 We believe that if we start having these conversations with students and they start exploring options that are out there for them, they will be able to make more informed decisions about their future and paths.
 My Career and Academic Plan, or MyCAP is a student-centered multi-year planning tool designed to provide students with opportunities to plan for academic, personal/social and career success.
 It is essential that we give our students more opportunities for exploration and prepare them to be well rounded individuals who have reflected upon who they are, how they learn best, what path they wish to take, and how to get there.

-To complete MyCAP, students will participate in monthly advisories using the Naviance Program.
-Students will work with the same group of students and advisor throughout the years at Hopkins.
+Students will work with the same group of students and advisors throughout the middle school and high school years at Hopkins.
 These advisories contain specific lessons and occur in grades 7-12.

-CIVIC KNOWLEDGE

-Core knowledge relating to civics and government, economics, geography, and history, including the rights and responsibilities established by the Constitution and how to exercise them in local, state, and national government.

-CIVIC SKILLS

-Intellectual and participatory skills that encompass knowing how to identify, assess, interpret, describe, analyze and explain matters relating to civic life, knowing how to make and support arguments using logical reasoning, and how to use the political process to take informed action.
+CIVIC KNOWLEDGE Core knowledge relating to civics and government, economics, geography, and history, including the rights and responsibilities established by the Constitution and how to exercise them in local, state, and national government.
+CIVIC SKILLS Intellectual and participatory skills that encompass knowing how to identify, assess, interpret, describe, analyze and explain matters relating to civic life, knowing how to make and support arguments using logical reasoning, and how to use the political process to take informed action.
+CIVIC DISPOSITIONS Values, virtues, and behaviors, such as respect for others, commitment to equality, capacity for listening, and capacity for communicating in ways accessible to others, including engaging with varying points of view and ideas in civil discourse.
+The Civics Project In 2018, Governor Baker signed Chapter 296 of the Acts of 2018, an Act to promote and enhance civic engagement.

-CIVIC DISPOSITIONS

-Values, virtues, and behaviors, such as respect for others, commitment to equality, capacity for listening, and capacity for communicating in ways accessible to others, including engaging with varying points of view and ideas in civil discourse.

-The Civics Project

-In 2018, Governor Baker signed Chapter 296 of the Acts of 2018, An Act to promote and enhance civic engagement.
 This act includes specific requirements for civic curriculum and a student led civics project.